corbynkwan/Fruit-Shop/README.md

 ## How To Use

 ### Opening the website
+You can [here](https://floating-dawn-11527.herokuapp.com/) to open the demo.

+Or if you want to set it up locally:

 Open the terminal and go to the project directory.
 Then you run in order:
 #### `npm install`